silverlays/NoIntro-Roms-Downloader/README.md

 # NoIntro-Roms-Downloader
 ## Description
-Download "official" roms from NoIntro fullsets on Internet Archive (archive.org).
+Download "datted" ROMs from NoIntro fullsets on Internet Archive (archive.org).
 Lastest binaries are available [here](https://github.com/silverlays/NoIntro-Roms-Downloader/releases/latest) or you can just clone the repo and launch it under Windows and Linux. (see below)

 If you want to see changes since the beginning of this project, see [CHANGELOG.md](https://github.com/silverlays/NoIntro-Roms-Downloader/blob/master/CHANGELOG.md).